bebatut-slides/docker_foundry_ws_12_16/slides.md

 ![](images/docker_volume.png)

 Note:

+Data volume
+- a specially-designated directory
+- within one or more containers
+- bypasses the Union File System

+Data volumes designed to persist data, independent of the container’s life cycle:
-- Volumes are initialized when a container is created
+- Initialisation when a container is created
-- Data volumes can be shared and reused among containers
+- Possibility of sharing and reusing among containers
-- Changes to a data volume are made directly
-- Changes to a data volume will not be included when you update an image.
+- Direct changes to a data volume
-- Data volumes persist even if the container itself is deleted.
+- Persistence of data volumes even if the container itself is deleted
-Data volumes are designed to persist data, independent of the container’s life cycle

 ----

 ### Data volume

 ![](images/docker_run_volume.png)

+Note: How to get a data volume?

 ----